 It’s heart-breaking to think our future on earth is threatened by our foolishness when nature continues to be amazing and new life is emerging in the garden.
 Blackcurrants, strawberries, globe artichokes, blueberries, tomatoes, beans, apples and grapes are beginning to develop, fresh and green.

-Each morning is full of promise in a garden is full of flowers.
+Each morning is full of promise when a garden is full of flowers.

 With plenty to spare for a vase inside.